How dengue fever spreads

 Using innovative statistical techniques, the researchers were able to reconstruct the sequence of transmission events, that is, “who has infected who”, and from this is information on spatial and temporal information of the infection.

 “The species of mosquitoes that transmit dengue to Porto Alegre rarely move at distances greater than 100 meters, so our results are that the contagion occurs mainly through the movements of people”, explains Stefano Merler.
 “In particular, the main responsibles are short trips on foot or by bike around their homes, rather than long commuting journeys made by public transport.
-However, transmissions that occasionally occur along greater distances favor the triggering of new outbreaks in different areas of the same urban area or even in other cities “.
+However, transmissions that occasionally occur along greater distances favour the triggering of new outbreaks in different areas of the same urban area or even in other cities “.

 “Information on transmission distance is crucial for optimizing treatment protocols with insecticides in order to avoid new outbreaks or to limit those in progress”, adds Roberto Rosà.
 “For example, it allows us to understand which is the optimal area to be treated to limit the infection, taking into account the inevitable delay times needed to identify the epidemic and the logistics organization of the interventions.
 These results can also lead to disinfestation on our territory: in fact, tiger mosquitoes can be carriers of tropical diseases, as shown by the 2007 Italian and Chinese chikungunya epidemics. “